alexevanczuk/packs/dev/notes.md

 # TODO
-- Rename "extractor" to "parser"
 - Explore not counting definitions as references.
 This should not change the diff but should speed up serde.
-If it doesn't work, put this logic into the Experimental extractor
+If it doesn't work, put this logic into the Experimental parser
 - Explore alternate implementation that does not use constant resolver but instead actually gets definitions – implement it with an optional flag in packwerk.yml
   - This feature should have a "monkeypatches" key in packwerk.yml.
 This is a hash of constants and what file monkey patches them.
 "Validate" should check this.
 This can allow the alternate implementation to avoid violations on a monkey patched "String" class, for example.
 - Explore alternate caching mechanisms: